poisonarp/SimpleTrack/README.md

-SimpleTrack is a lightweight  Domain and SSL Certificate tracking application built with Google AI Studio.
+SimpleTrack is a lightweight  Domain and SSL Certificate tracking application.
 The intended purpose of this app is tracking both Domains and SSL Certificate days to expire with built in SMTP notifications.

 ## Run Locally

 **Prerequisites:**  Node.js

-Tested on Debian 13 LXC
+I have only Tested on Debian 13 LXC